apostrophecms/docs/docs/guide/modules.md

 ## Module inheritance

 Inheritance is the glue of the module system.
-Every module either extends another module, inheriting functionality and structure.
+Every module extends another module, inheriting functionality and structure.
 This means that your blog post module, which extends the ["piece type"](/reference/glossary.md#piece) module, comes with a huge set of features you never have to write.

 ```javascript
 // modules/blog-post/index.js